On the robustness of modeling grounded word learning through a child's egocentric input: Models

 \subsection{Variant 2: Language encoder via Transformer (CVCL+T)}

-In this variant, we examine the effect using a more powerful language encoder.
+In this variant, we examine the effect of using a more powerful language encoder.
 In the previous variant, the language encoder treats the importance of each word in an utterance equally, regardless of its context.
 To test this, we replace the Embedding-based language encoder with a 2-layer Transformer Decoder architecture instead, enabling it to create contextualized word representations by dynamically weighting contributions from surrounding words.
 We refer to this variant as \textbf{CVCL+T} (where +T indicates the use of the Transformer-based language encoder). \\

 \textbf{Language Encoder (Transformer)}: We used a GPT-2 transformer decoder as our language encoder \citep{radford2019language}.
 Since GPT-2 uses a causal self-attention mask, the embedding from the last hidden state contains a contextualized aggregate representation of all of the preceding words in the utterance, allowing us to treat this representation as an utterance encoding that is further refined via contrastive learning with the vision encoder.
-All GPT-2 transformer models use 2 layers, 8 attention heads, and shared weights for the embedding and unembedding layers.
+All GPT-2 transformer models use 2 layers, 8 attention heads.
 We use the embedding of the last hidden state (corresponding to the \texttt{<eos>} token) as the output embedding, which is also of size $D = 512$. \\

 \textbf{Learning Objective (Contrastive)}: This variant utilizes the same contrastive learning objective as Variant 1.